asommula-code/OIBSIP_JD_1/README.md

 ## Overview

-The Online Reservation System is a console-based Java application developed to automate railway ticket booking and cancellation operations.
-The system provides secure user authentication, reservation management, PNR generation, and ticket cancellation functionality.
+The Online Reservation System is a console-based Java application developed to automate railway ticket reservation and cancellation processes.
+The system provides secure user authentication, ticket booking, cancellation, PNR generation, seat management, refund calculation, and ticket printing functionalities.

 This project was developed as part of a Java Development Internship.